 lemon oil solution has always been effective at removing odors from items, and your guitar case isn’t an exception.

-To keep the stale tobacco smell at bay, wipe the case thoroughly a few times using a toothbrush or a brush like this one before embarking on cleaning the instrument as well.
+To keep the stale tobacco smell at bay, wipe the case thoroughly a few times using a toothbrush or a scrub brush before embarking on cleaning the instrument as well.
 The brushing will loosen up the odors from the fibers.

 Sometimes the smoke is buried deep in the fabrics, and the brush is the trick to get it out.
 You want to invest in a quality lemon oil brand for it to work optimally, though.